pyrocms/pyrocms-docs/content/index.md

-# Welcome to PyroCMS! <small>This is it</small>
+# Welcome to PyroCMS! <small>The modern CMS built for everyone.</small>

-## This too

-To get started, start with one of the following:

 ## Introduction

 New to PyroCMS?
-Let us introduce PyroCMS and get you going.
+Let us [introduce PyroCMS](introduction/pyrocms) and get you going.